 Simple Steps to Beautiful Summer Skin

 Looking at the weather forecast for this weekend makes me think that summer is finally here!
-If you are like me, you can't wait to spend as much time as possible outside soaking up some much-needed Vitamin D. Unfortunately, there is downside to all this sunshine time.
+If you are like me, you can't wait to spend as much time as possible outside soaking up some much-needed Vitamin D and is often the prescription I give to my New York City naturopathic patients.
+Unfortunately, there is downside to all this sunshine time.
 Continuous sun exposure can accelerate skin aging by producing free radicals that damage collagen.
 Collagen is the fiber in skin, which keep it supple and elastic.
 As it deteriorates, our skin begins to sag and form wrinkles.
 In addition to sunscreen, there are other ways we can be protecting our skin from solar damage as well as other summer related skin issues.

 1. Vitamin C Boost.
 It is important for collagen production and preventing free radical damage.
 So enjoy plenty of berries, cherries and melons.